shuluoshu/shuluoshu.github.io/README.md

 # About Me
 I am now working at Baidu VIS as an Reseacher & Developer.
 My research interest is **3D vision**, including 3D object detection (monocular/BEV/lidar/stereo), NeRF, depth estimation, point cloud semantic segmentation, 6DoF pose estimation, and human motion capture, especially for **Autonomous Driving** and **AIGC**.
-I received my B.E degree from Wuhan University in 2014 and my Ph.D. degree from Chinese Academy of Sciences in 2019.
+I received my B.E degree from Wuhan University in 2014 and my Ph.D. degree from the Chinese Academy of Sciences in 2019.

 --------

 # Recent Acitivities
+- 1 Paper accepted by NeurIPS 2023!
+- 3 Papers accepted by ICCV 2023!
+- Our NeRF paper received an Oral in ICCV23!
 - 4 Papers accepted by CVPR 2023!
 - 1 Paper accepted by ICRA 2023!
 - 1 Paper accepted by AAAI 2023!